ankane/lockbox/README.md

 ### Master Key

 By default, the master key is used to generate unique keys for each field/uploader.
 This technique comes from [CipherSweet](https://ciphersweet.paragonie.com/internals/key-hierarchy).
 The table name and column/uploader name are both used in this process.
-If you need to rename a table with encrypted columns/uploaders, or an encrypted column itself, get the key:
+You can get an individual key with:

 ```ruby
 Lockbox.attribute_key(table: "users", attribute: "email_ciphertext")
 ```

-And set it directly before renaming:
+To rename a table with encrypted columns/uploaders, or an encrypted column itself, get the key and set it directly before renaming:

 ```ruby
 class User < ApplicationRecord